For experienced researchers in any discipline, to complete a piece of research

 Fellowships must be taken up between 1 June in the year the grant is awarded and 1 May the following year.

-Fellowships either assist with research expenses over and above normal living costs and/or provide a contribution towards reasonable replacement costs or loss of earnings.
+Fellowships can assist with research expenses and provide a contribution towards reasonable replacement costs.

 Applications for replacement costs will be considered from those in full- or part-time continuing posts (where leave of absence is granted on full pay).